robaho/go-concurrency-test/readme.md

 With Go generics, it is straighforward to use the techniques listed below to create a highly performant concurrent map implementation.

+Note as well, the timings are out of date and based on a very old Go version.
+I am in the process of updating them.

 **Update 11/26/18**

 After discussion in Go incident [28938](https://github.com/golang/go/issues/28938) I am prepared to make some final conclusions.